-My solution is to use Mitro, a project that allows you to generate, store and use different passwords in the websites you normally use.
+My solution is to use Mitro, a project that allows you to generate, store and use different passwords on the websites you normally use.
 Let me explain better: let's say you want to create a Facebook account.
-In this case you go to the registration page and Mitro will generate for you a password, which is very difficult and random.
-This password will be stored in Mitro and the next time you login in Facebook, it will fill the login form for you.
+In this case, you go to the registration page, and Mitro will generate for you a password, which is very difficult and random.
+This password will be stored in Mitro and the next time you login on Facebook, it will fill the login form for you.
 You don't even need to know your own password!!
 Mitro will also generate for you a truly random password, which is not dependent on any personal information or existing word.

 From the moment I gave a try to Mitro, I deleted all the cookies and changed all the passwords of the website I normally use.
 Mitro saved me!

-So you will not care about remembering passwords anymore and your internet life will gain a new type of security.
-You don't trust me?
-Try it with one website!
+So you will not care about remembering passwords anymore, and your internet life will gain a new type of security.
+Don't you trust me?
+Try it on one website!
 Try to change a password and use Mitro from that moment, please!
-After this, share your thoughts with me please.
+After this, share your thoughts with me, please.
 I'm curious/interested :)

 Why Mitro and not the others?

 There are many other similar solutions, like LastPass, so why did I choose Mitro?
 Especially after the NSA revelations, I seriously reconsidered Open Source in the security field.
-Open source allows people to read the code, understand if a company uses your informations in a different way but it also helps with getting more eyes on the code.
-The recent Hearthbleed bug proved it: a super small modification in the code allowed a serious security bug which affected the 90% of the websites in Internet, including Facebook.
-If OpenSSL wasn't Open Source the Heartbleed bug would probably had never been discovered.
+Open source allows people to read the code, understand if a company uses your information differently but it, also helps with getting more eyes on the code.
+The recent Hearthbleed bug proved it: a super small modification in the code allowed a serious security bug which affected the 90% of the websites on Internet, including Facebook.
+If OpenSSL weren't Open Source the Heartbleed bug would probably have never been discovered.